This Is How to Catch up If You’re Way Behind on Saving for Retirement

 “Circle the discretionary items that bring you the most joy,” says McPherson, the Atlanta financial planner.
 “Next, circle the ones you could do without.
 Holding your income constant, something must be cut for you to save more.”

-People tend to get more conservative with their 401(k) as they age, putting more of their savings in bonds instead of stocks.
-And that makes sense.
+People tend to invest more conservatively with their 401(k) as they age, putting more of their savings in bonds instead of stocks.
+That sounds like it makes sense.
 Stocks will generally give you a higher return than bonds, but they’re also more volatile and can suddenly drop in value.

 Robert Johnson, president of the American College of Financial Services in Bryn Mawr, Pennsylvania, recommends embracing the risk of the stock market well into your 50s.